Diamondback Elliptical Trainer Reviews

 Diamondback is best known for their exercise bikes, which are very popular and found at numerous sporting goods stores.
 However, their ellipticals have gotten some serious exposure after the Diamondback 1260Ef received a top rating from a popular consumer magazine.

-What makes Diamondback ellipticals unique is they come in both front and rear drive models.
-When you think about it, it makes sense.
+What makes Diamondback elliptical trainers unique is that they come in both front and rear drive models.
 The rear and front drives have different feels, with different appeals.
 Some like the free-floating feel of the rear drive, while others prefer the front leaning motion of the front drives.

 Diamondback 1260Ef Front Drive Elliptical

 The front drive on the Diamondback 1260Ef design is similar to an Octane, but considerably less money.
-Moreover, unlike a Sole elliptical, the pedal sits on a wheel at the front of the pedal, rather than on a rear rail.
-The 1260 has a 19" stride.
-I thought the stride was more circular on the front drive models, but Dan felt the rear drive felt more circular.
+Moreover, unlike a Sole elliptical, the pedal sits on a wheel located at the front of the pedal, rather than on a rear rail and has a 19″ stride.

-What makes the Diamondback 1260Ef stand out is the ability to adjust the elevations, similar to adjusting the incline of a treadmill.
-There are only a couple of other high-end ellipticals that have this feature - Precor and Octane.
-Both cost at least a $1,000 more than the 1260Ef.
+What makes the Diamondback 1260Ef stand out is the ability to adjust the elevations, similar to adjusting the incline of a treadmill, allowing you to burn more calories in less time.
+There are only a couple of other high-end ellipticals that have this feature – Precor and Octane.
+However, both of those brands cost at least a $1,000 more than the 1260Ef.

-It should be noted that the 1260Ef and 1190Er come with an optional light commercial warranties.
-That says something about their durability.
+It should be noted that the 1260Ef and 1190Er come with an optional light commercial warranty, which says a lot about their durability.
+See our complete review of the Diamondback 1260Ef Elliptical Trainer

 In general, we found the Diamondback ellipticals to all have a smooth elliptical motion.
 The ellipticals were relatively quiet.
 I really liked the adjusting elevation feature of the Diamondback 1260.
 That is a sweet option.